XYM132/Infinite-ISP_LinuxCameraStack/README.md

 ## How to Contribute
 **Want to help develop the driver for Infinite-ISP?**

-Dive into the [Ininite-ISP Driver](/Infinite-ISP%20Driver/) directory, where you'll find all the materials related to the challenges we're tackling.
-The [README](/Infinite-ISP%20Driver/README.md) file provides a step-by-step guide on how you can use these resources and start contributing.
+Dive into the [Linux Support](/Linux%20Support/) directory, where you'll find all the materials related to the challenges we're tackling.
+The [README](/Linux%20Support/README.md) file provides a step-by-step guide on how you can use these resources and start contributing.
 Your expertise and creativity are welcome!

 ## License
 This project is licensed under Apache 2.0 (see [LICENSE](LICENSE) file).